Auckland

 This innovative programme builds on the skills learnt in 10ART and 10ARD and is designed to extend a student's understanding of digital art-making techniques and creative processes.
 Students will produce work using digital art-making methods such as Photography, Design and Digital Illustration.

 Students will develop artistic responses to a broad theme and will learn to generate, develop and clarify their ideas using a variety of digital art-making methods.
-The focus of this year is on developing conceptual ideas and practical skills for future Art subject specialisation.
+The focus will be on developing conceptual ideas and practical skills for future Art subject specialisation.

-This course provides the essential foundations necessary for ongoing success in Senior Design, Painting and Photography.
+This course provides the essential foundations necessary for ongoing success in Design, Painting and Photography at senior levels.

 This course is project based and focuses on Web-development, Python/Java programming and Human Computer Interaction